 Meet Mrs. McCullough

-Mrs. McCullough (formerly known as Ms. Spangler) is an alumna of St. John Neumann.
+Mrs. McCullough is an alumna of St. John Neumann.
 She began in 1997 (the first year the school opened) and attended through eighth grade.
 After SJN, she attended Knoxville Catholic High School.
 While at Catholic, she was a member of the pep band and was active on the school’s basketball and softball teams.

 While attending the University of Tennessee, she played the trumpet in the Pride of the Southland Band.
 She knew she had a passion for working with kids and wanted to pursue a career in Education.
 After graduating with a Bachelors in Psychology, she attended Lincoln Memorial University and earned a Masters Degree in Elementary Education.

-Mrs. McCullough has worked in our BAC program since 2014.
+Mrs. McCullough has worked in our BAC program since 2014 and as a codirector of Camp Mustang since 2019.
 She has also taught in public schools and at a charter school in Knox County.

-When Mrs. McCullough is not teaching, she enjoys spending time with family and friends as well as cooking with her husband, refinishing furniture and decorating, reading a good book, and spending her free days at the barn with her horse.
-She loves UT football games, chocolate, and the color blue.
+When Mrs. McCullough is not teaching, she enjoys spending time with family and friends as well as cooking, refinishing furniture, decorating and reading a good book.

 Mrs. McCullough is looking forward to all the fun she and her students will be having in fourth grade this year!